The Pacific Insurance and Climate Adaptation Programme conducted a series of demand studies in Fiji, Vanuatu and Tonga.

 These studies were conducted to inform the development of appropriate and affordable climate and disaster risk financing products like parametric insurance to provide immediate post-disaster liquidity to affected communities.
 The Programme has used this research to develop parametric insurance product ideas and the findings have also been shared with the local insurance partners.

 The Pacific Insurance and Climate Adaptation Programme is a multi-year programme jointly implemented by UN Capital Development Fund (UNCDF), UN Development Programme (UNDP) and UN University- Institute for Environment and Human Security (UNU-EHS).
 "Developing Climate Disaster Risk Financing framework and Parametric Insurance in Fiji” project supported by the India-UN Development Partnership Fund is covered by the regional programme managed by UNCDF.
-The Programme receives financial support from the Governments of Australia, India and New Zealand.
+The Programme receives financial support from the governments of New Zealand, Australia and Luxembourg.
+The Fiji component receives additional funding from the Government of India.